KeatonDunsford/docs/developer/docs/arvo/http.md

 If we got a bad status code, then we print out the entire response and start the timer again.

-After ten seconds, arvo will give us a `%wake` event, which will be handled in `++wake-timer`.
+After ten seconds, Arvo will give us a `%wake` event, which will be handled in `++wake-timer`.
 If we're still supposed to keep monitoring, we send the same HTTP request as before.
 Otherwise, we set `in-progress` to false.